GenericMappingTools/gmt/sandbox/docs_rst/source/gmt.conf.rst

     [fancy].
 For some map projections (e.g., Oblique Mercator), plain is the only option even if fancy is set as default.
-In general, fancy only applies to situations where the projected x and y directions parallel the lon and lat directions (e.g., rectangular projections, polar projections).
+In general, fancy only applies to situations where the projected x and y directions parallel the longitude and latitude directions (e.g., rectangular projections, polar projections).
 For situations where all boundary ticks and annotations must be inside the maps (e.g., for preparing geotiffs), chose **inside**.
 **MAP\_FRAME\_WIDTH**
     Width (> 0) of map borders for fancy map frame [5p].
 **MAP\_GRID\_CROSS\_SIZE\_PRIMARY**